Advanced Placement Summer Institute

 CICERO Systems’ Advanced Placement Summer Workshops have been endorsed by the Middle States Regional Office of the College Board.

-CICERO Systems, the products and services division of the American Institute for History Education, is pleased to offer high-quality professional development for teachers of Advanced Placement courses.
+CICERO Systems is pleased to offer high-quality professional development for teachers of Advanced Placement courses.
 Our workshops are intended to help novice and experienced AP teachers.
 In addition, we encourage teachers of Honors classes to take advantage of this unique opportunity.

 The AP summer workshops will be held Monday - Thursday, July 27-30, 2015 on the campus of Kingsway Regional High School in nearby Woolwich Township, NJ.
 Accommodations will be provided a short drive from the school.

 OFFICIAL SWEEPSTAKES RULES

 1. NO PURCHASE NECESSARY TO ENTER OR WIN.
 PURCHASE WILL NOT IMPROVE CHANCE OF WINNING.
 Void where prohibited by law.
 Subject to all federal, state and local laws.